Writing Across the Curriculum

 As students become familiar with the terminology and concepts of the course, instructors can assign what are commonly called "learn-to-write" or "write-to-communicate" assignments that give students practice with the genres and the conventions used by professionals in the field.
 As instructors foreground rhetorical elements such as format, audience, purpose, context, and voice that are appropriate for a writing assignment, they also communicate what is credible scholarship and communication in the discipline.
 This second emphasis has come to be known as "Writing in the Disciplines" (WID), but many WAC proponents do not distinguish between the two concepts.

-The theory behind WAC and WID programs is that students use language to make sense out of their world, so the more opportunities they have to communicate their thoughts, the better they will develop the critical thinking processes valued by the discipline, which would, in turn, translate into formal written products that contain more depth of thought, more detail, and better organization than those created by students who have only written for English instructors.
-Scholars such as Charles Bazerman point out that English courses can provide practice in genres and styles that are familiar to English instructors, but unfamiliar genres such as technical engineering reports and specialized design proposals are best taught in upper-level courses by professors in those fields.
+The theory behind WAC and WID programs is that students use language to make sense out of their world, so the more opportunities they have to communicate their thoughts, the better they will develop the critical thinking processes valued by the discipline, which would, in turn, translate into formal written products that meet disciplinary expectations related to organization, word choice, depth of thought, and level of detail than those created by students who have only written for general audiences and English instructors.
+Scholars, such as Charles Bazerman, point out that English courses can provide practice in genres and styles that are familiar to English instructors, but unfamiliar genres such as technical engineering reports and specialized design proposals are best taught in upper-level courses by professors in those fields.
 They are the ones who are able to guide students to adapt the nuances of style, voice, organization, and development that are embedded in their fields.

 Bazerman, Charles, and David R. Russell, eds.
 Landmark Essays on Writing Across the Curriculum.
 Davis, CA: Hermagoras, 1994.